CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 There should be a section or subsection that identifies which versions of the software will be supported for security fixes.
 For example,

-> Security fixes will only be applied to the latest version of
+> The maintainer(s) will only commit to releasing security fixes for
-> Foo-Bar.
+> the latest version of Foo-Bar.
 >
 > Note that the Foo-Bar project only supports major versions of Perl
 > released in the past ten (10) years, even though Foo-Bar will run on